damir-majer/ABAPKoans/README.md

 ![alt text](https://s3.eu-central-1.amazonaws.com/abapkoans/ABAPKoans.jpg)

-# ABAP Koans
-ABAP Koans source code.

-# What are Koans?
+# What are ABAP Koans?

 Essentially a Koan is a problem to solve.